WooodHead/brackets-bootstrap-skeleton/README.md

 ## Directions ##
 * File > New
-* Then File > New Bootstrap 3 Document
+* Then Edit > New Bootstrap Document

-This will make Bootstrap 3 Skeleton at cursor location.
+This will make Bootstrap Skeleton at cursor location.

 ## License ##
 This extension is based on the [HTML Skeleton](https://github.com/le717/brackets-html-skeleton) by [@le717](https://github.com/le717)